 Greetings to all residents, businesses and visitors of the City of Jurupa Valley,

-In conclusion, please be sure to contact City Hall for any questions you have concerning City functions, problems that need addressed, or assistance in activities you are engaged in requiring working with City Hall.
+In conclusion, I hope this clears up some of the questions related to the illegal marijuana dispensaries in the City, and as always, please be sure to contact City Hall for any questions you have concerning City functions, problems that need addressed, or assistance in activities you are engaged in requiring working with City Hall.